Igor's Techno Club

 This command creates a .venv directory in your project folder, isolating your project’s dependencies.
 Activate the virtual environment:

-source .venv/bin/activate # Linux/macOS
+# Linux/macOS

-.venv\Scripts\activate # Windows
+# Windows (PowerShell)

-You can also specify a specific Python version to use for the virtual environment:
+You can also specify a Python version:

 uv venv --python 3.12 .venv